For many people, sex and pornography are very sensitive subjects. Sex is a very private subject in general for many people.

 In many cases it has been found that pornography depicts sex as mainly one sided in the man’s favor.
 Usually it is rough or forceful in some way.
 The woman is usually in a subservient position physically or emotionally.
 And, it depicts that a man being rough during sex is pleasurable to women.
 In many cases the woman is shown moaning in pleasure or just laying there as the man is being pleasured or having rough sex with her.
 It shows that men basically have to do nothing to pleasure a woman other than to show up.
 Just the sight of him is erotic and arousing and practically brings her to orgasm, which for most women is not normally the case.

-Pornography does nothing to show the intimacy between people emotionally or physically.
-It is robotic and un-emotional.
+Pornography does nothing to show the deep soul connection and intimacy between people spiritually, emotionally or physically.
+It is robotic and un-emotional and simply unrealistic.
 This is in many cases children’s first exposure to what sex is.
 And, in most cases is frightening.
 And, they begin to imagine their parents this way or other adults they know.
 I can only imagine them worrying about growing up and having to experience sex in such fear.
 It is horrible.

 How are we as a society suppose to have healthy, enjoyable sexual intimacy or healthy sexual relationships with our partner when this is our introduction to sex as the norm?
 And there is no real intimacy of any kind and becomes an addiction and a complete misunderstanding of healthy sex before real human sexual contact ever happens?